Aïn El Kebira: History

 It faded like most in Roman Africa, presumably at the 7th century advent of Islam.

 The modern city was created in the French colonial time under the name of Périgotville.

-Its present name "Ain El Kebira" means "the big fountain" in Arabic.
+Its present name "Ain El Kebira" means "the big eye" in Arabic.

 Titular see

 The diocese was nominally restored in 1933 as titular bishopric of Satafis (Latin and Curiate Italian) / Satafen(sis) in Mauretania Sitifensi (Latin adjective).

 It has had the following incumbents, so far of the fitting Episcopal (lowest) rank :